What is botulinum toxin?

 spasmodic torticollis, or cervical dystonia — muscle spasm in the neck that

 causes the head to turn to one side, and sometimes forward or backward

 larynx, and in severe cases, the respiratory system

-spasmodic dysphonica — spasm of the vocal cords that causes sudden disruption
+spasmodic dysphonica — spasm of the vocal cords that causes sudden disruption of speech

 Neurons generate new nerve endings that reactivate the dystonia, so improvement is not long lasting, and treatment is usually repeated every 3 to 4 months.
 Physical or occupational therapy usually is undertaken to stretch and restore normal muscle function.
 Some patients develop antibodies to the toxin over time, rendering the treatment ineffective.